 Using a mouthwash that contains peroxide is even better because it will kill bacteria.
 When you floss, you are helping to remove the food particles that get stuck up in your gums and between your teeth which fester with biofilm plaque.
 However, you must also remember not to brush too hard or too often because you may actually wind up removing enamel and making your teeth more susceptible.
 Eating acidic and sugary foods has an effect on speeding up the decay process and should be avoided.
 Not only does bacteria feed more easily off sugars, but the acids it produces also help break down your teeth faster when you eat bleached sugars and acidic colas that aid in softening the enamel.
 There is a veritable war going in your mouth every day.

 The most effective method of undoing the previous sins of poor oral hygiene is by going to a professional dentist for a full cleaning.
-They can assess the quality of your oral health and determine if you are doing a good job or not.
-They will often use dental picks and even ultrasonic tools to remove tartar buildup.
+The dentist can assess the quality of your oral health.
+They will determine if you are doing a good job or not.
+He or she will often use dental picks and even ultrasonic tools to remove tartar buildup.
 They will go deep under the gumline to flush out any build up that can deteriorate your jawbone structure.
 People who wear dental appliances may need an additional level of oral hygiene to prevent tooth decay and periodontitis.

 Treatments for Teeth Damaged by Decay

 Nowadays, the dental health field has become proficient at fixing teeth damaged by decay.
 They take X-rays and use 3D computer imaging to determine the scope of damage.
 They then will drill down the teeth until they get to the hard enamel material that has not been eroded and penetrated by acids of the bacteria.
 Because the bacterial colonies thrive in the rough pockets that they create in decaying teeth, the longer that you let tooth decay go, the deeper your dentist will have to drill.